Southwest Colorado SNAP emergency response

 HOW YOU CAN HELP

 This is a separate fund managed specifically in and for Montezuma and Dolores counties, providing rapid, flexible support to food security organizations to meet urgent food and supply needs during the SNAP funding emergency.
+Learn more and see volunteer opportunities here.

 Note: food assistance providers are prioritizing requests for monetary donations over food items at this time.